 This is my favorite way because, as with anything made from scratch, you know the quality of your ingredients.

 From condensed milk

-That said, I don't know in your part of the woods, but here they don't sell the can anymore but a plastic container that I particularly don't like at all, and most of my friends don't either.
+That said, I don't know in your part of the woods, but here they don't sell the can anymore, but a plastic container that I don't like at all, and most of my friends don't either.
 But we're stuck with it.

 - In the oven: the David Lebovitz homemade dulce de leche recipe is the best and stands the test of time because it doesn't matter if you don't have a can and it can be made in an oven.

-- Boiling the can: there are a lot of recipes online and there's not much science to it, just boil the can of condensed milk for a certain amount of time.
+- Boiling the can: there are a lot of recipes online and there's not much science to it, simmer the can of condensed milk for 3 hours.
 This recipe for making dulce de leche from a can works great.

-- In the microwave or stovetop: I tried both and it doesn't quite work.
-The dulce de leche doesn't happen before the milk boils over or turns into a solid mess.
+- In the microwave or stovetop: I tried both, and it doesn't quite work.
+The dulce de leche doesn't happen before the milk boils or becomes a solid mess.

 - Darker dulce de leche: use more baking soda, up to a teaspoon per 4 cups (1 liter) of milk.

-- Sweeter: you can add up to ¼ more cup of sugar per cup of milk.
+- Sweeter: you can add up to ¼ cup more sugar per cup of milk.

 - Refrigerator: this is the best way to keep dulce de leche and it keeps indefinitely, or pretty much.
 I never saw a dulce de leche go bad, ever.
 What does happen is that it will eventually turn grainy due to crystallization, and it dries out.
 But for this to happen it usually takes months.

 - Containers: I like glass jars with tight fitting lids, they are the best way to keep it.
 Plastic containers also work.

 You can, in theory, freeze it.
 But there's no point since it keeps for so long in the fridge.

 There are two types of dulce de leche: regular and pastry dulce de leche (repostero in Spanish) which is thicker and made especially for fillings.